Jump to Page Content | Jump to Navigation Links| Navigation keyboard shortcuts: [H] [W] [M] [T] [N] [A] [R] [C]

 Photo supplied by Shirley Boris

 Lodema Strickland Tent #56 is located in Wayne County, NY and was founded June 10, 1921.
+They celebrated their 100th Anniversary in June 2021.
 The tent is named for a woman whose husband and son fought for the Union in the Civil War.
 Lodema's husband, Nelson F. Strickland, was a Captain in Company B, 9th NY Heavy Artillery.
 He was wounded during the war and discharged.
 Their son, D. Sherman Strickland, was a Private in Company A, 111th NY Infantry.
 He was killed July 2, 1863 at Gettysburg.
-Lodema performed a great deal of patriotic work in her lifetime, and is buried at the Freewill Cemetery in Walworth, NY.
+Millicent Lodema Strickland performed a great deal of patriotic work in her lifetime, and is buried at the Freewill Cemetery in Walworth, NY.

-Veterans Medical Center in Canandaigua, NY and the New York State Veterans Home in Oxford.
-Members also set up an annual display in the Ontario Town Hall and Library common room, and conduct a Memorial Service at the Furnaceville Cemetery in Ontario, NY at 2PM on the Sunday one week before Memorial Day.
-2007 will mark the 79th year the tent has conducted this Memorial Service.
+Our members come from throughout Western New York State and even out of state.
+Bi-monthly meetings are held at members' homes.
+Members set up an annual display in the Ontario Town Hall and Library common room, and conduct a Memorial Service at the Furnaceville Cemetery in Ontario, NY at 2PM on the Sunday one week before Memorial Day.
+2024 will mark the 96th year the tent has conducted this Memorial Service.

 Web hyperlinks to non-DUVCW sites are not the responsibility of DUVCW, the Departments, or the individual Tents.